magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 Lucy was an accounting student.
 In class she always sat near the front, her notebook neatly lined, her hand shooting up whenever the lecturer posed a question.
 Her answers were precise, her tone composed, as if she had rehearsed them the night before.
 When group discussions began, she leaned in with practiced interest, nodding, underlining, filling margins with tidy annotations.

+Lukcy liked her annotaitons - "They are pretty, and fitting!".

 Her classmates admired her diligence, yet kept a certain distance.
-There was something in her manner—too intent, too tightly wound—that felt more like obligation than ease.
-A seriousness that seemed out of place in a sea of casual chatter and half-formed jokes.
+There was something in her manner - too intent, too tightly wound - a seriousness that seemed out of place.

 Lucy, for her part, found them equally puzzling.
 Their laughter struck her as shallow, their drifting attention a kind of weakness.
-She smiled when courtesy demanded, but behind it she wondered why no one else seemed to carry the weight she carried.
+She smiled when courtesy demanded, but behind it she wondered why she alone seemed to be acting in a different script.

 Still, she persisted.
 Equation by equation, ratio by ratio, she pressed herself into the shape of a perfect student.

-Until, one afternoon, the numbers blurred, and through the open door of the hall came a sound that jarred her concentration—laughter.
+Until, one afternoon, the numbers suddenly getting blurred, and through the open door of the hall came a sound that jarred her concentration—laughter.
 Loud, unrestrained, entirely at odds with the quiet discipline of the lecture.

 When class ended, her steps should have taken her to the library.
 Instead, as though nudged by some invisible current, they drifted—hesitant, reluctant, yet curious—toward the room at the end of the hall, where that laughter lived: **The Improv Club**.